Flag of Somerset: History

+2013 competition finalists

 Somerset County Council Armorial Banner

 Somerset County Council was awarded its coat of arms by the College of Heralds in 1911.
 The blazon or heraldic description of Somerset County Council's coat of arms is "Or, a Dragon Rampant Gules holding in the claws a Mace erect Azure", meaning a red upright dragon on a gold background holding an upright blue mace.
 It has superficial similarities to the gold wyvern on a red background traditionally associated with Wessex (of which Somerset was part).
 With local government reorganisations, Somerset County Council no longer controls the whole of Somerset.
 This means that the coat of arms not only do not represent the whole county, but are not for public use.
 The logo that is based on the coat of arms is available for sale, but technically as it bears the mace it still represents the County Council.
 A commercial version of this armorial banner still currently exists, on a white background with 'Somerset' stenciled on the top of the flag.